Read later

 Part of a box containing Formosia solomonicola specimens

 Erica is well-used to defending what she terms 'her babies' and 'the best animals on the planet'.
-As she shows Lucy behind the scenes to the Museum collection where she is part of a team caring for 2.5 million fly specimens, she has plenty of persuasive arguments at the ready.
+As she shows Lucy behind the scenes to the collection where she is part of a team caring for 2.5 million fly specimens, she has plenty of persuasive arguments at the ready.

 Perhaps most compelling is the direct role they have in our lives.
 Although few of us realise it, without flies and other decomposers we'd be up to our eyeballs in poo and dead bodies.